Want a quick tip to increase happiness?

 - Savor moments of happiness: When something good happens, really enjoy the moment and make it last.
 Reflecting upon these moments later has also shown to have health benefits.

-- Express it: Simply saying, “Thank you”, benefits both the person who says it and the receiver of the thought.
-Make it a point for a day to state gratitude for things both small and large.
+- Express it: Simply saying “Thank you” benefits the person who says it and the receiver of the thought.
+Make it a point for a day to state gratitude for small and large things.
 Note how it makes you feel.

-- Keep a gratitude journal: Making notes of what we’re thankful for, either daily or once a week, can be an invigorating experience.
+- Keep a gratitude journal: Making notes of what we’re thankful for daily or once a week can be a refreshing experience.
 This can also help guard against taking things for granted.

 - Meditate on gratitude: I’ve written about the benefits of meditation on a focused mind.
-There are many ways to meditate, and this includes concentrating on the things for which we are thankful.
+There are many ways to meditate, including concentrating on what we are thankful for.

 Until then – Keep Running with Life! -Coach Amie